Slađana Milošević: Success as a solo artist, retirement from public (1977–1981)

 Milošević started her solo career in the summer of 1977, with the single "Au-au".
 As major record labels in Yugoslavia were not interested in releasing the single, she financed the release of the single through PGP-RTB herself.
-She had her first major live appearance as an opening act on Bijelo Dugme's cocert at their famous Hajdučka česma concert in Belgrade on 28 August 1977 with Zdravo as her backing band.
+She had her first major live appearance as an opening act on Bijelo Dugme's concert at their famous Hajdučka česma concert in Belgrade on 28 August 1977 with Zdravo as her backing band.
 Following "Au-au", she released the singles "Simpatija" ("Crush") and "Sexy dama" ("Sexy Lady"), both in 1978, brandishing her erotic image to large attention of the Yugoslav media and mixed reactions by the Yugoslav public.
 In 1978, she was invited by the jazz rock band Leb i Sol to record vocals for the song "Talasna dužina" ("Wavelength"), released on their album Leb i Sol 2.

-In 1979, Slađana Milošević released her debut album Gorim od želje da ubijem noć (I'm Burning with Desire to Kill the Night).
+In 1980, Slađana Milošević released her debut album Gorim od želje da ubijem noć (I'm Burning with Desire to Kill the Night).
 She composed part of the songs, while the rest of the songs were composed by Aleksandar "Sanja" Ilić, Enco Lesić, Miki Petkovski (formerly of the band Smak) and Aleksandar Milovanović (formerly of DAG).
 All the album lyrics were written by lyricist Marina Tucaković, with the exception of the lyrics for "Amsterdam", written by Mirko Glišić, the song becoming the album's biggest hit.
 The album was produced by Miki Petkovski and Laza Ristovski, both of them playing keyboards on the album.
 The rest of the musicians who took part on the album recording were Generacija 5 members Dragan Jovanović (guitar) and Miloš Stojisavljević "Cajger" (bass guitar) and former Bijelo Dugme member Ipe Ivandić (drums).
-The album brought her nationwide popularity, as well as attention in neighboring countries.
-On the 1979 New Year's Eve, Hungaian national television broadcast Milošević's one-hour performance.
+The album brought nationwide popularity to Milošević, as well as attention in neighboring countries.
+On the 1979 New Year's Eve, Hungarian national television broadcast Milošević's one-hour performance.
 During 1979, Milošević made a number of guest appearances: she appeared as a backing vocalist on YU Grupa album Samo napred... and Dado Topić's album Neosedlani (The Unsaddled), and recorded the song "Imam sve" ("I've Got Everything") for the National Class Category Up to 785 ccm soundtrack, composed by Zoran Simjanović.

 Milošević appeared on the 1981 Jugovizija festival, the Yugoslav national final to select their entry for the Eurovision Song Contest, with the song "Recept za ljubav" ("Recipe for Love"), written by Nenad Pavlović.
 The song was released on a 7-inch single with the song "Srećan ti rođendan", written by Idoli member Vlada Divljan, as the B-side.
 After release of the single, she started her studies of veterinary medicine and retired from performing.